Iggwilv: 5th edition

 In the Forgotten Realms adventure Waterdeep: Dragon Heist, it is noted that Tasha's hideous laughter is commonly used throughout Waterdeep as a security measure against burglars, usually coupled with a glyph of warding cast on rooftops.

 Iggwilv is the narrator of the supplemental sourcebook Tasha's Cauldron of Everything (2020), however, the book "focuses on the wizard before her Iggwilv transformation, with some input from her time as the Witch Queen".
 "In a call with media [...], lead rules designer Jeremy Crawford pushed back on the idea that Tasha could be described by a single type of alignment, stating that her alignment was whatever suited her current plans best.
 That's a definite change from her previous depiction as a 'chaotic evil' sort of character, and reflects a further development of her character beyond that of the oftentimes stereotypical scheming seductress that Iggwilv was portrayed as in past adventures".
 In another interview, Crawford said that "Tasha is a person who is unfazed by beings of many sorts—in addition to having consorted with darker beings, she also has consorted with, you know, beings of the upper planes.
 Basically, Tasha, in her brilliant curiosity, is untroubled by the various moral variations in the planes of existence.
 If there is knowledge to be learned and to [sic] power to possibly be gained, Tasha is unafraid to face it. [...]
 Tasha is whatever alignment suits her for the day, so I guess in that sense she is true neutral".

 This book also added three new spells to the game that are attributed to Tasha: Tasha's Caustic Brew, Tasha's Mind Whip and Tasha's Otherworldly Guise.

 In The Wild Beyond the Witchlight, Iggwilv's history is presented with her being the adopted daughter of Baba Yaga, becoming Tasha the Wizard, rising to be demon-consorting Iggwilv the Witch Queen, before finally taking on the persona of Zybilna, an archfey ruling over the fey realm of Prismeer.
 As Zybilna, Iggwilv is a much more benevolent ruler who resides with the Palace of Heart's Desire, her darkest emotions magically removed.
 A glimpse of Iggwilv's future shows her evolving into a white-haired hag.

+At San Diego Comic-Con 2026, Dark Horse Comics announced a new ongoing series, titled Dungeons & Dragons, scheduled to debut in November 2026.
+Set in the Forgotten Realms, the series will feature a depowered Mordenkainen attempting to stop a draconic apocalypse while teaming up with other characters, such as Volo and Tasha.
+It will be written by Jackson Lanzing and Collin Kelly with pencils by Ibraim Roberson, ink by Arabson Oliveira, and colors by Dan Brown.
+At Gen Con 2026, Wizards of the Coast announced that Iggwilv's vampire daughter Drelnza will be the central focus of the upcoming adventure module Greyhawk: Crown of the Witch Queen (2027).
+They also announced that the character, as Tasha, will be the warlock patron in the upcoming action-adventure video game Warlock; she will be voiced by Maggie Robertson.